 Working with Dr. Marc Fuchs, virologist at NYSAES, we have documented that grape leafroll disease has increased within a vineyard over time in several different vineyard blocks in the Finger Lakes indicating that insect vectors are likely responsible.
-Moreover, the causal viruses have been detected in both grape mealybug and soft scale collected from Finger Lakes vineyards.
-The insects feed on plant phloem and in the process acquires the virus.
-For this virus-insect relationship, the virus needs to be re-acquired after each molt (shedding of the insect exoskeleton as it grows).
-Research indicates the crawler stage is the most efficient at transmitting the virus, but other stages likely have the capacity to transmit as well.
 Note that the virus is not passed on to the eggs from the female.
 The newly hatched crawler must acquire the virus when it feeds to be able to transmit to virus.
 Once acquired from an infected plant, if the insect moves on to an uninfected vine before it molts, it can spread the disease.
 Since crawlers are the most active stage of both mealybugs and soft scale, they are the most likely stage to spread the disease.
 Our research has shown that overwintering crawlers in November were generally not infected with grape leafroll associated viruses (GLRaV) even though they were on infected vines.
-This confirms our suspicion that after hatching, the crawlers do not move much or feed.
 However, we discovered that in April/early May the now overwintered crawlers were infected at high levels (>70%) suggesting they had fed on the vine and acquired the virus sometime between late fall and late April prior to budbreak.
-We went on to show that these crawlers are capable of transmitting the virus to uninfected vines in the greenhouse.
 We hypothesize that the crawlers may be particularly important in spreading the virus within a vineyard during the spring since there is little or no foliage to impede movement from vine to vine.